 Q: Is there a weight limit?

 A: Yes.
-Our harnesses have a maximum capacity of 300 lbs.
-Harnesses can accommodate up to approximately a 48” waist and 26” thigh.
-Our Expedition Elk course has a maximum weight of 265 lbs.
+Harnesses can accommodate weights up to 285 lbs., and up to approximately a 48” waist and 26” thigh.
 All participants will be weighed prior to the start of the course.

 Q: How many people can participate at one time?